Asymmetric Hierarchical Anchoring for Robust Audio-Visual Cross-Modal Generalization: Details of CMG Downstream Tasks

-Below is a schematic diagram of the symmetric structure in CMG Downstream Tasks and in the Talking Face Disentanglement Experiment.
+\textbf{Brief Pipeline of symmetric structure}: Below is a schematic diagram of the symmetric structure in CMG Downstream Tasks and in the Talking Face Disentanglement Experiment.
 Except for slight differences in the peripheral structure (i.e., audio or video backbone, encoder, decoder), the main structure is shown in \autoref{fig:pipelinesymmetric}.

+\textbf{Extension to Text--Vision--Audio (AVT) Setting}: Following DCID/FCID~\cite{fcid}, we incorporate BERT-based text features while keeping audio as the semantic anchor.
+As shown in~\autoref{tab:avt}, AHA (AVT) achieves the best results across all metrics, confirming extensibility beyond the pure audio--visual setting.